-- persistence

-- willingness/capacity to learn

-- commitment

-- diligence

-- tenacity

-- stretching my comfort zone

-- creating the big picture

-- creating a concept or idea

-- compassion for others

-- humor

-- risk-taker

-- verbal communication

-- compatibility

-- articulate

-- hard-worker

-- team-player

-- strong interpersonal skills

-- ability to think abstractly

-- willingness to take on new challenges

-- intelligence

-- integrity

-- thoroughness

-- broad knowledge

-- team-building

-- motivating myself

-- organizational skills

-- communication skills

-- fast learner

-- forgiveness

-- initiative

-- goal-driven

-- organization

-- creativity

-- responsibility

-- independence

-- thoroughness

-- friendliness

-©2019 Joel Garfinkle ♦ Joel@Garfinkleexecutivecoaching.com ♦ 925-258-9633 Garfinkleexecutivecoaching.com (142) Joelinspirationalspeaker.com

-4. What do I love doing at work?

-- Examples: learning

-- creating personal wealth

-- creating teams

-- developing new friendships

-- interacting with people

-- accomplishing things

-- brainstorming

-- making or assembling things

-- being lost in an activity

-- working with my hands

-- teaching others

-- hobbies

-- adventure

-- exploring

-- writing

-- finding answers

-- developing

-- adventure

-- researching new things

-- being in a changing environment that challenges

-5. What do I excel in at work?
-(I do this better than most)

-- Examples:

-- gathering knowledge

-- creating solutions to problems

-- analyzing situations and information

-- making sound judgments

-- meeting and interacting with people

-- motivating people

-- analyzing and organizing

-- relating to others

-- taking on challenges

-- exploring

-- leading

-- learning

-- focusing

-- enthusiasm

-- computers

-- brainstorming

-- self-starter

-©2019 Joel Garfinkle ♦ Joel@Garfinkleexecutivecoaching.com ♦ 925-258-9633 Garfinkleexecutivecoaching.com (143) Joelinspirationalspeaker.com

-6. What am I repeatedly drawn to at work?
+Examples: persistence willingness/capacity to learn commitment diligence tenacity stretching my comfort zone creating the big picture creating a concept or idea compassion for others humor risk-taker verbal communication compatibility articulate hard-worker team-player strong interpersonal skills ability to think abstractly willingness to take on new challenger intelligence integrity thoroughness broad knowledge team-building motivating myself organizational skills communication skills fast learner forgiveness initiative goal-driven organization creativity responsibility independence thoroughness friendliness xamples: learning creating personal wealth creating teams developing new friendships interacting with people accomplishing things brainstorming making or assembling things being lost in an activity working with my hands teaching others hobbies adventure exploring writing finding answers developing adventure researching new things being in a changing environment that ch hat do I exc el in at work?
+(I do this better than most) gathering knowledge creating solutions to problems analyzing situations and information making sound judgments meeting and interacting with people motivating people analyzing and organizing relating to others taking on challenges exploring leading learning focusing enthusiasm computers brainstorming self-starter

+6. What am I repeatedly drawn to at work ? ---- ------ ------ ------------ ------- ---- --------- --- working with a successful company, where: employees think it is the best place to work; customers think it is the best business partner they've had; investors think it is the best management team they've worked with a need to be challenged and then have the opportunity to come up with solutions to resolve the problems and hurdle